-Losing a spouse to a drunk driver is an unimaginable tragedy and it may feel like justice when the driver is tried and convicted of vehicular manslaughter.
+Losing a spouse to a drunk or careless driver is an unimaginable tragedy and it may feel like justice when the driver is tried and convicted of vehicular manslaughter.
 However, along with your emotional recovery, you have to figure out how you will recover from the financial burden of medical expenses and lost income.
 The fight doesn’t end with a criminal conviction.
 You can keep fighting to ensure your family’s future.

 Vehicular Manslaughter and Wrongful Death Liability

 Every state has their own laws regarding vehicular manslaughter.
 Some states separate car accident fatalities into categories such as accidental death, involuntary, or voluntary vehicular manslaughter, and vehicular homicide.
 Virginia’s mandate considers vehicular accident deaths to be classified as a Class 5 felony of involuntary manslaughter, with enhanced penalties under certain circumstances.